digiltd/oh-rtd-test/DSC-Alarm-Binding.md

 ### OpenHAB 1.7.0

 * Added several on/off switch items to help with rule creation.
 Added a binding configuration option to adjust the polling period performed by the binding. ([#1763](https://github.com/openhab/openhab/pull/1763))
 * Features added include: renamed item 'panel_time_date' to 'panel_time'; added item 'panel_time_stamp' to allow the receiving of time stamped messages from the DSC Alarm system; added item 'panel_time_broadcast' to allow the reception of DSC Alarm system time broadcasts for display.
-Fixes include: item 'panel_time_date' (renamed to 'panel_time') was not working at all; added several methods to binding class to eliminate extra 'for' loop in message receive thread; merged user code fix for the IT-100 serial interface from ([#2203](https://github.com/openhab/openhab/pull/2203)). ([#2320](https://github.com/openhab/openhab/pull/2320))
+Fixes include: item 'panel_time_date' (renamed to 'panel_time') was not working at all; added several methods to binding class to eliminate extra 'for' loop in message receive thread; included user code fix for the IT-100 serial interface from [#2203](https://github.com/openhab/openhab/pull/2203). ([#2320](https://github.com/openhab/openhab/pull/2320))

 ### OpenHAB 1.8.0